Akzestia/Zurui/README.md

 No specific reasons, except:

 1. Discord sucks on Linux
-2. I can stream shit on discord on Linux (Desktop client with wayland)
+2. I can't stream shit on discord on Linux (Desktop client with wayland)
 3. Discord UI is f**ing slow
 4. Discord has no anime waifus
 5. Discord has shit customization